-We need a 50-state single-payer system where doctors, hospitals, and other healthcare providers “compete” in the private marketplace for our public dollars.
+We need a 50-state system where doctors, hospitals, and other healthcare providers “compete” in the private marketplace for our public dollars.
 I’m not going to change how our healthcare is provided, I just want to change the way we pay for it.

 Regulating prescription drug prices (HR3)

 Our current Congressman voted against HR3, which would have capped the prices of certain prescription drugs.
 We need to pass HR3 immediately.
 Furthermore, we should be negotiating prices for prescription medications for all Americans, similar to what we allow the VA to do on behalf of our Veterans.

 We need to reduce the role of the middle man significantly.
 With a single payer system, we could deposit payments directly into providers’ accounts.
 We could also compile all patient information into one system and put them on a universal information card so your records would be available no matter which doctor, pharmacy, or hospital you go to.

 Recovering from CoVid-19

 CoVid-19 has made it clear that we need to fundamentally change our healthcare system.
 We need better incentives for preventative services and protections from uncontrolled fee structures.
 We need to increase, not cut the funding for the NIH and CDC.
 We need to revive and better fund our National Pandemic Task Force.

 Income inequality and the lack of economic opportunities have robbed many in the 9th District of their chance at the American Dream.
 By fixing healthcare, funding our schools, raising the minimum wage, and investing in infrastructure programs, we can help our communities prosper.

 Our current minimum wage is not a living wage; a one-size-fits-all minimum wage is not the solution.
 I support raising the minimum wage to at least $12/hour, but also tying it to the cost of living so that it will keep pace with future inflation and be appropriate for different geographic locations.

 Rebuilding and expanding infrastructure